Jac-Zac/PickaFilm/README.md

 - [1k movies](https://www.kaggle.com/datasets/akashkotal/imbd-top-1000-with-description)
 - [10k movies](https://www.kaggle.com/datasets/ashpalsingh1525/imdb-movies-dataset)
+- [TMDB n movies]

 The idea is to use Retrieval-Augmented Generation (RAG) to get the **k-most relevant movie descriptions**, order them by rating, and filter them by other features.
+It is also possible to select just a minimum rating or genre.
 We also provide an interface to adjust the number of **k** movies retrieved.

 For software specifications and brainstorming, see our [Miro board](https://miro.com/welcomeonboard/c0ppclVqUGM2aysyT0t0S1liTVZoYzdVeGVTV3RtOFBIZk1wK0dCajdPUm5YSDIwaGdha3BZWTEzN0k2SWdMV0s0L1NYREt5Q2oxT1FqMGpCZDJSYnl5bWVRNitWOGhya1ZCTGdOQTBwWlBYaFVwWXNtK2VVMFdZWlJQWlBuNDYhZQ==?share_link_id=912840001517).